 Over the past couple of years, India has become a pioneer for creating a digitally and financially inclusive society, and we’ve seized this opportunity to bring accessible financial tools to underserved families and businesses.
-Since 2005, Accion has partnered , and we were recognized as the second most active fintech investor in India in 2018.
+Since 2005, Accion has partnered with more than 20 Indian companies, and we were recognized as the second most active fintech investor in India in 2018.
 Today, we’re proud to announce our newest partner in the region: ftcash.

 ftcash empowers mom and pop stores by providing digital loans and payment systems.
 They offer small businesses a comprehensive payment platform, enabling the merchants to accept debit card, credit card, and e-wallet payments.
 In addition to payment solutions, ftcash also offers a lending product to help small businesses access working capital and formal credit.
 The innovative company has attracted international attention.
 It was part of Mastercard’s Start Path Global and PayPal’s incubator program, both of which have supported ftcash in refining its business model to propel its vision forward.
 Today, ftcash supports more than 30,000 small businesses.